travel students

 • Answer any and all questions honestly and calmly.

-Travel While on Post-Completion OPT or STEM-OPT Extension
+Travel Outside U.S. while on Post-Completion OPT or STEM-OPT Extension

 *The ISSC does not recommend traveling while an OPT application is pending with USCIS.*